-Our time in Thailand has regrettably come to an end and, like a Thai driving a minibus, it has hurtled by at an uncomfortable speed.
-It doesn’t feel like over a month ago that we were fretting about what stuff to pack and what extra gadgets we couldn’t do without.
-Throwing all caution to the wind, we packed loads of extra things (to the dismay of Katherine’s brother) we thought would help us on the road.
+Packing for any trip can be an arduous experience.
+We cannot believe that it was over a year ago that we were fretting about what stuff to pack and what extra gadgets we couldn’t do without.
+Throwing all caution to the wind, we packed loads of extra things we thought would help us on the road.
 Some things have been surprisingly useful, some have barely left our rucksacks.
 We have come up with a list of the top 5 essential items you must not forget when planning a long trip.

 Okay, so at first these items seem pretty obvious, and you might be surprised that these are on this list; ‘duhhhh of course I will take sun cream and mozzy spray to my tropical destination.’
 The tropical sun is intensely hot, even behind the clouds, and we’ve both burnt several times even when using sun cream.
 Mosquitoes are ubiquitous, particularly on the southern islands.
 They are bastards, they bite and bite and fly around your face at night.
 Save yourself the hassle and bring spray with you.